k073l/ScrambledEggs/README.md

 # Dependencies
 * Tkinter

-I assume you have random in-built.
+I assume you have random built-in